 - The number one cause of death in Iceland is Coronary Heart Disease (CHD).
 CHD is “caused by damage or inflammation of the blood vessels that supply the heart.”
-The result is a narrowing of the blood vessels that slows or prevents blood reaching the heart.
+The result is a narrowing of the blood vessels that slows or prevents blood from reaching the heart.
 Per 100,000 people in Iceland, about 139 people die annually from CHD.
-It also contributes to “1,696 annual years of healthy life lost per 100,000 people.”CHD persists in Iceland due to poor diet that contributes to 87 percent of the total deaths caused by the disease.
-Since 1990, the average years of healthy life lost due to CHD has dropped by 42 percent.
-This is most likely due to continued research on CHD and promotion of a healthier diet.
+It also contributes to “1,696 annual years of healthy life lost per 100,000 people.”CHD persists in Iceland due to a poor diet that contributes to 87% of the total deaths caused by the disease.
+Since 1990, the average years of healthy life lost due to CHD has dropped by 42%.
+This is most likely due to continued research on CHD and the promotion of a healthier diet.

 The three most common diseases in Iceland are also common to most developed nations, including the United States.
 Placing more attention on global health will be important in preventing and curing these diseases through collaboration and collective research.